-- Crews must follow normal 'starboard hand' river traffic regulations when proceeding downstream back to the Boating Area. - Crews are encouraged to continue to the bottom of the Warm Up Zone and rejoin the circulation pattern there, and keep to the Surrey bank (strokeside) to queue to deboat at the Boating Area under instruction from the Boating Area Marshal. - Crews wishing to cross straight into the Boating Area from the navigation channel must make their intentions known to the Crossing Marshal and follow their instructions. - Crews must pay attention to instructions from the Crossing Marshals at all times and must not cross the course unless instructed to do so. - We have made every effort to alleviate congestion in the Boating Area, but we still rely heavily on crew co-operation in de-boating as quickly as possible to free up space for others.
-Please follow the Marshals' instructions.
+- Crews must follow normal 'starboard hand' river traffic regulations when proceeding downstream back to the Boating Area. - Crews are encouraged to continue to the bottom of the Warm Up Zone and rejoin the circulation pattern there, and keep to the Surrey bank (strokeside) to queue to deboat at the Boating Area under instruction from the Boating Area Marshal. - Crews must pay attention to instructions from the Crossing Marshals at all times and must not cross the course unless instructed to do so. - We have made every effort to alleviate congestion in the Boating Area, but we still rely heavily on crew co-operation in de-boating as quickly as possible to free up space for others.
+Please follow the Marshals' instructions. - Crews boating at Twickenham Rowing Club only may cross towards the Middlesex bank and proceed up the Middlesex side of Eel Pie Island to return to the club hard.